CIS5650-Fall-2024/Project2-Stream-Compaction/README.md

  - Threads Compaction (Why is My GPU Approach So Slow?)

 #### Performance Analysis

-**Note: My GPU model, the MX450, is not very powerful, resulting in slow performance for all GPU-based implementations, including the one using the Thrust library.
-I have verified that all memory operations are excluded from the GPU timers.
-Despite this, the CPU-based implementation remains faster than the Thrust library's implementation for an array size of 2^20.
-Therefore, although I made every effort to complete the performance analysis, the results may not be very meaningful.**

 ##### **Task:** Roughly optimize the block sizes of each of your implementations for minimal run time on your GPU.